bbaral/Armada-Assignment-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+### Environment setup to run the application
+***
+1. Install Angular CLI from [Angular Official Website](https://cli.angular.io/)
+2. This application use mongoDB for storing and fetching data.
+Therefore you gonna want to install MongoDB as well from MongoDB Official Website.
+3. Once you download MongoDB.
+Go ahead and create DB call **groceryApp** (camelcase matters) and then create Collection with a name _groceryList_
+4. Once you done setting up first 3 Clone this repo and run ```npm install``` in that download repo directory.
+5. Lastly run